deleeuw/jansweb/content/post/wijsen/_index.md

 Yes.
 We also made it some sort of a little bit of a riddle, because we didn&#39;t publish initially who he actually was.
 There was a picture of him in the book but people still didn&#39;t know who he was.
 It was an old picture of a Victorian type of person; that was more mysterious than revealing who it actually was.

-**And is your GIFI work still finding applications?**
+**And is your Gifi work still finding applications?**

 Yes, as far as I&#39;m concerned, the project is still going on.
-We have a group which now consists of Patrick Mair, who is a professor at Harvard, and Patrick Groenen who is a professor at Erasmus, and me, and we&#39;re sort of doing a reorganization, a reworking of GIFI with new computer programs, new theory to some extent, and new algorithms.
+We have a group which now consists of Patrick Mair, who is a professor at Harvard, and Patrick Groenen who is a professor at Erasmus, and me, and we&#39;re sort of doing a reorganization, a reworking of Gifi with new computer programs, new theory to some extent, and new algorithms.
 So that&#39;s still on going.
 It&#39;s not a group of 25 people anymore, but it&#39;s one of the things that I&#39;m doing in retirement.

 **So you&#39;re not really retired.
 You are officially, but you&#39;re still working.**